Purdue Fort Wayne Mastodons: Purdue Fort Wayne

 Indiana University and Purdue University in Fort Wayne officially separated on July 1, 2018, with IU taking responsibility for IPFW's degree programs in health sciences and Purdue retaining all other academic programs.
-Thereafter, the Mastodons will represent Purdue University Fort Wayne.
-With the name change, the school's colors will change from Royal Blue and White to the Old Gold and Black used by the other three Purdue University campuses.
+Thereafter, the Mastodons represented Purdue University Fort Wayne.
+With the name change, the school's colors changed from royal blue and White to the old gold and black used by the other three Purdue University campuses.
 On June 18, 2018, the school announced that beginning July 1, 2018 all NCAA sports teams will be known as the Purdue Fort Wayne Mastadons.
-In addition, a new logo was revealed where the color blue has been incorporated as a secondary color to the university's official school colors of gold and black.
+In addition, a new logo was revealed in which the color blue is incorporated as a secondary color to the university's official school colors of gold and black.

-Because NCAA rules bar players from two different schools from competing on the same team, future IU Fort Wayne students will not be eligible for Mastodons athletics.
-At the time the separation was announced, five of the roughly 240 Fort Wayne varsity athletes were in academic majors that would become part of the new IU Fort Wayne campus, with three possibly requiring NCAA waivers to remain athletically eligible.
+Because NCAA rules bar players from two different schools from competing on the same team, IU Fort Wayne students became ineligible for Mastodons athletics.
+At the time the separation was announced, five of the roughly 240 Fort Wayne varsity athletes were in academic majors that became part of the new IU Fort Wayne campus, with three possibly requiring NCAA waivers to remain athletically eligible.